Contact us

 • rational background for the correction of functional imbalances, for therapy and, when appropriate, for the prevention of diseases.

-Between 1977-1979 the discipline was led by Prof. Adrian Creţu.
+Between 1977-1979 the chair was led by Prof. Adrian Creţu.

-A particular attention is permanently paid to the development of highly-qualified human resources – PhD and postdoctoral students – which have benefited from scholarships / research mobility abroad and also, to the involvement of undergraduate students in research.
-Over the past two decades the young researchers coordinated by the discipline members won several prizes and awards in both national and international conferences and also, in UEFISCDI competitions.
+A particular attention is permanently paid to the development of highly-qualified human resources – PhD and postdoctoral students – who have benefited from scholarships / research mobility abroad and also, to the involvement of undergraduate students in research.
+Over the past two decades the young researchers coordinated by the members won several prizes and awards in both national and international conferences and also, in UEFISCDI competitions.

 Teaching activity